-This page provides information on the V-Ray User-defined Color Map.
+This page provides information on the User-Defined Color Map.

 The VRayUserColor texture can be used to read User-Defined object properties from the currently shaded node and convert them to a color value.
 This allows you to use the same shading network on several different objects in the scene, but to control various aspects of the material through User-Defined properties.
-This texture also has the ability to read mesh color sets, UV sets, and extra channel information from VRayProxy objects, as well as additional data channels from other plugins like Yeti.
+In the example shown here the Default color is set to green.

-Default color – Specifies the color to return if the user attribute is not found on the shaded object.
+Default color – The color that is returned if the specified user property cannot be found on the currently shaded object.

-- When rendering with IPR GPU, VRayUserColor supports setting UV and color sets from proxies and regular geometry.
+- When rendering with V-Ray GPU, VRayUserColor supports setting UV and color sets from proxies and regular geometry.